furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

 <div class="section">•</div>

 He had been brushing his teeth as usual.
 It was just before eight o'clock.
-He knew what time it was because he could hear the weather report on the TV news.

-  It was autumn and the weather girl was terribly excited about what a stormy night it had been in southern parts and although it would brighten up later on there was still a risk of occasional showers.
+He knew what time it was because he could hear the weather report on the television news.
+It was autumn and the weather girl was terribly excited about what a stormy night it had been in southern parts and although it would brighten up later on there _was_ still a risk of occasional showers.

   He was just beginning to brush the big molars at the back on the right at the top when he heard a most unusual noise from somewhere very close by.
-It was kind of a resonant wet slap, like someone had dropped an overripe peach into a plastic bucket.
+It was a resonant wet slap, like someone had dropped an overripe peach into a plastic bucket.
 He looked round.
 Nothing seemed to have happened in the little bathroom.
 Everything was just where it should be.
 He listened.
 From the direction of his bedroom he could hear the urgent drumbeat of the eight o'clock news theme tune.
 From outside there was the hung over surging of the storm-spent wind, but otherwise he could hear nothing.